stratisproject/StratisBitcoinFullNode/README.md

 * [Wiki Page](https://stratisplatform.atlassian.net/wiki/spaces/WIKI/overview)

 There is a lot to do and we welcome contributers developers and testers who want to get some Blockchain experience.
-You can find tasks at the issues/projects or visit the [Stratis Development Foundation](http://stratisdevelopmentfoundation.com/).
+You can find tasks at the issues/projects or visit the dev_general channel on [discord](https://discord.gg/9tDyfZs).

 Testing
 -------